Communication-Efficient Decentralized Optimization via Double-Communication Symmetric ADMM: Introduction

 \item We conduct extensive numerical experiments that validate our theoretical results and demonstrate the superior performance of our method compared to state-of-the-art algorithms in decentralized composite optimization by reducing both computational and communicational cost.

-\end{itemize} To the best of our knowledge, this is the first work to reduce the total communication cost by enabling fixed multiple communication rounds within a single iteration.
+\end{itemize} To the best of our knowledge, such a symmetric-ADMM construction with a fixed multi-round schedule and the associated theory has not been explored in prior decentralized optimization literature, and it successfully reduces the overall communication cost.
 Our results open a promising direction for decentralized optimization by revealing a new trade-off between the number of per-iteration communication rounds and overall convergence speed.